StoneyJackson/CollabDev/karl-md/Git-Navigation.md

 Activity 3.2:

-Git – Navigation
+Git -- Navigation

 This activity is to reinforce and review Git navigation.
 You have been using basic navigation commands for navigating the file system in GitLab in previous classes.
-This activity offers to review the steps that have been followed to do the same and refresh student’s knowledge.
+This activity offers to review the steps that have been followed to do the same and refresh student's knowledge.

 Navigating Your File System at the Command Line